Are applications accepted for courses not on the list of OENC Courses for Adoption?

 Recipients will receive their funds after their first semester of open textbook implementation, upon completion of the end-of-semester survey.

-NC LIVE and three of its Communities of Interest (the UNC System, NC Community College System, and NC Independent Colleges and Universities) provide funding for the OENC grants.
+NC LIVE and three of its Communities of Interest (the UNC System, NC Community College System, and NC Independent Colleges and Universities) provided funding for the OENC grants.

-Are the materials on OENC's Hub ADA and WCAG compliant?
+Are the materials in the OENC Collection ADA and WCAG compliant?
 Are there VPATs available for the material in the hub?

 Open educational materials come from a variety of sources and may or may not be ADA compliant.
 NC LIVE is committed to accessibility and is currently developing documentation about the accessibility of content in the OENC hub.